Flexible Vertical Federated Learning with Heterogeneous Parties: Experiments

 \subsection{Fixed Operating Speeds}

-We first study the setting where party operating speeds are heterogeneous but remain fixed throughout training.
-For each dataset we define the speed of a party by how many time units it takes for it to complete a local iteration, as well as a timeout to be used by Flex-VFL and Sync-VFL.
-The time units taken to complete a local iteration and the timeout chosen inform how many local iterations each party will perform in Flex-VFL and Sync-VFL.
-For example, suppose two parties take five and $10$ time units to complete a local iteration, respectively, and the timeout is set to $20$.
-In Sync-VFL, both parties will complete two local iterations.
-In Flex-VFL, the first party will complete four local iterations while the second party completes two.
+We next study the setting where party operating speeds are heterogeneous but remain fixed throughout training.
+For each dataset we define the speed of a party by how many time units it takes for it to complete a local iteration, as well as a local training timeout to be used by Flex-VFL and Sync-VFL.

-For MOSEI, we set the timeout to $20$ time units, and the parties storing audio, video, and text take $1.33$, $2$, and $4$ time units to complete a local iteration, respectively, while the server can complete a local iteration in $1$ time unit.
-For ImageNet100, we set the timeout to $10$ time units, and the four parties take $1.25$, $1.66$, $2.5$, and $5$ time units for each local iteration respectively, while the server completes a local iteration in $1$ time unit.
-For ModelNet40, we set the timeout to $10$ time units, the server takes $1$ time unit per local iteration, and groups of $3$ parties each take $1$, $1.33$, $2$, and $4$ time units per local iteration.
-These party operating rates are chosen such that there are an equal number of stragglers, medium speed parties, and fast parties in the system.
+For MOSEI, we set the timeout to $20$ time units, and set the operating rates such that the parties storing video, audio, and text take $5$, $10$, and $15$ local iterations before the timeout, respectively, while the server completes $20$ local iterations before the timeout.
+For ImageNet100, we set the timeout to $10$ time units, and set the operating rates such that the four parties take $2$, $4$, $6$, and $8$ local iterations before the timeout, respectively, while the server completes $10$ local iterations.
+For ModelNet40, we set the timeout to $20$ time units, set the operating rates such that server take $20$ local iterations before the timeout, and let groups of $3$ parties each take $5$, $10$, $15$, and $20$ local iterations, respectively.
+These operating rates are chosen such that there are an equal number of stragglers, medium speed parties, and fast parties in the system.